-Herbs can easily be grown indoors as long as you make sure to get started off the right way.
-The key to successfully creating an indoor kitchen herb garden is understanding the plants requirements & making sure to give them what they need.
+The key to successfully growing an indoor kitchen herb garden is understanding the plant’s requirements & making sure to give them what they need.
 It’s that simple.

-Follow these 10 important tips to create your own Kitchen Herb Garden Indoors and you will enjoy a healthy supply of fresh herbs for years to come.
+Follow these ten important tips to create your own Kitchen Herb Garden Indoors, and you will enjoy a healthy supply of fresh herbs for years to come.

 Table of Contents